cube-js/cube-playground-templates/README.md

 # Cube.js Playground Templates

-This repository contains the templates used by the Cube.js Playground to scaffold various Dashboard Apps.
+This repository contains the templates used by the Cube Playground to scaffold various Dashboard Apps.

 ## Contributing